kibu-australia/rawat/README.md

 # datomic-schema

-Use your [url=https://github.com/Prismatic/schema]Prismatic schemas[/url] as Datomic (or datascript) database schemas!
+Use your [Prismatic schemas](https://github.com/Prismatic/schema) as Datomic database schemas!

-datomic-schema allows you to describe the shape of your Datomic entities in your application code - removing duplication of defining your schemas twice.
+datomic-schema allows you to describe the shape of your Datomic entities within your application code - removing the duplication of defining your schemas in multiple places.

-datomic-schema works for Clojurescript too, allowing you to reuse the same schemas on the front end.
+datomic-schema works in clojurescript too, allowing you to reuse the same schemas on the front end.
 This means it should work with Datascript (probably...
-I haven't tested yet)
+I haven't tested yet).

-You can read more about why we created this library here.
+You can read more about why we created this library and how we use it here.

 ## Usage